Track engagement metrics, measure campaign ROI, and analyze content performance across Instagram, Facebook, YouTube, and TikTok.

 67%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is strong in specificity and distinctiveness, clearly naming concrete actions and specific platforms that carve out a well-defined niche.
-However, it lacks an explicit 'Use when...' clause, which limits its completeness score, and could benefit from additional natural trigger terms that users commonly use when requesting social media analytics.
+However, it lacks an explicit 'Use when...' clause, which limits its completeness score, and could benefit from additional natural trigger terms that users commonly use when discussing social media analytics.

 Suggestions